Niels-wm/os-challenge-included-eagles/README.md

-## 1. Parallelization
+## Parallelization
+### Overall Motivation
 ###### Author: Niels With Mikkelsen, s174290

-### Overall Motivation

 This overall experiment seeks to figure out how much (if any) we can benefit from parallelization, i.e. handling multiple client request simultaneously.
-When it comes to parallelization there are several diffrent ways to go about it, in the next 3 sub experiments we will try to find the best one.
+When it comes to parallelization there are several diffrent ways to go about it, in the next 3 experiments we will try to find the best one.

 The reason we at all bother to do these experiments is because the computer which are running the test have a multi-core CPU with 4 CPU's.

-### 1.1 Sequential Model vs Process Model
+### Sequential Model vs Process Model
+###### Author: Niels With Mikkelsen, s174290
 In this experiment we want to compare a implementation using multiple processes (concurrent) and a implementation using only one process (sequential).

 The sequential model is probably the simplest working implementation of the challenge.
 The server accepts one client request at a time, calculate the reversed hash and sends back the answer to the client.
 I believe that this implementation will be the slowest one, because it is the minimum viable product (MVP) for accomplishing 100% reliability and has no optimizations.
 It is mainly used for see the effect of the process model.